Air quality introduction

 - Build awareness of how air pollution affects our health

-In 2021, Clean Air Day is on 17 June.
-The focus for this year is: ‘protect our children’s health from air pollution’ reflecting that children are among the most vulnerable to the impacts of bad air quality.
+In 2021, Clean Air Day was on 17 June.
+The focus for this year was: ‘protect our children’s health from air pollution’ reflecting that children are among the most vulnerable to the impacts of bad air quality.
+For 2022 Clean Air Day is scheduled to be on Thursday 16 June.

-More information and resources to support the day are available at the Clean Air Day website.
+Free resources and more information about the day are available at the Clean Air Day website.

 How to improve air quality locally